Showing posts with label Helen Palmer. Show all posts

 The Stray Dog*

 More than 100 years ago during the Bolshevik Revolution, very close to this same battlefield, George Ivanovich Gurdjieff started the wandering that would eventually take him and his followers to France.
-Gurdjieff had tried, unsuccessfully, to establish his Institute for the Harmonious Development of Man first in Tbilisi then soon after in Essentuki.
-But by 1920 he and his followers left Georgia for Constantinople and he became a stray dog, forced into roaming by the historical progenitors of the army currently bombing, slaughtering and raping.
+Gurdjieff had tried, unsuccessfully, to establish his Institute for the Harmonious Development of Man first in Tbilisi, then soon after in Essentuki.
+But by 1920, he and his followers left Georgia for Constantinople, and he became a stray dog, forced into roaming by the historical progenitors of the army currently bombing, slaughtering, and raping.

 Although some very prominent people came to study with Gurdjieff, they remained an elite group over the next 29 years that he taught.
 He authorized very few senior students and left us scant and, for the most part, very difficult written materials, but along with several people who worked with him, Gurdjieff had an outsized impact on the world of modern spirituality.
-Many proponents of the Western Enneagram cite Gurdjieff as the source of their psychological/spiritual tool though this is not at all certain.
+Many proponents of the Western Enneagram cite Gurdjieff as the source of their psychological/spiritual tool, though this is not at all certain.

 Gurdjieff always seemed a bit vague about the sources of his teachings.
-In Meetings with Remarkable Men, and in several other places, he makes his teachers into the stuff of legend, idealized characters, almost characterizations in his story of discovery and intrigue.
-They imparted a special, hidden teaching which he then promised to pass onto select students.
+In Meetings with Remarkable Men, and in several other places, he makes his teachers into the stuff of legend, idealized characters, almost caricatures in his story of discovery and intrigue.
+They imparted a special, hidden teaching which he then promised to pass on to select students.
 These teachers are never clearly identified, but this is the very nature of esotericism.
 It is obscure and only understood or intended to be understood by a small number of people with special (and perhaps secret) knowledge.
 Receiving and understanding the teachings requires initiation into the group.

 I meet “The Work.”

-I moved to Berkeley in 1973, and began work in Claudio Naranjo’s Seekers After Truth, a name he borrowed from Gurdjieff.
+I moved to Berkeley in 1973 and began work in Claudio Naranjo’s Seekers After Truth, a name he borrowed from Gurdjieff.
 Our group of 50 or 60 people came from all walks of life.
 There were psychologists and professors, a Jesuit priest and a Franciscan Friar, two seminarians, one former nun, a devotee of Swami Rudrananda, a rabbi’s wife, and one woman who’d been associated with the Gurdjieff Foundation; several Ph.D.’s, two medical doctors, school teachers, at least one lawyer, more than a handful of psychology graduate students, body workers, therapists, a film-maker, a martial artist, a C-level New York fashion executive, Ravi Shankar’s mother-in-law, one professional journalist and a film distributor; but there were also carpenters, house painters and a French hippie.
-We were mostly white, straight (only 4 or 5 gay people), a large proportion of Jews, one Muslim and a few Asians.
+We were mostly white, straight (only 4 or 5 gay people), a large proportion of Jews, one Muslim, and a few Asians.

 We were also serious about exploring the Enneagram of Fixations, and by extension, engaging in “The Work.”
 The figure of G.I.
-Gurdjieff, always referred to as “Mr. Gurdjieff,” his pronouncements, statements about the nature of the universe, humankind’s ultimate purpose and his methods to undertake spiritual work were treated as sacrosanct.
+Gurdjieff, always referred to as “Mr. Gurdjieff,” his pronouncements, statements about the nature of the universe, humankind’s ultimate purpose, and his methods to undertake spiritual work were treated as sacrosanct.
 His inscrutable Beelzebub's Tales was spoken of in hushed tones.
 If you read it but didn’t understand his made-up words or the insidious properties of the mysterious organ Kundabuffer, you were advised to re-board the spaceship Karnak and delve more deeply into the mysteries that eluded you.
 This language purported to have roots in several esoteric Eastern spiritual disciplines.
 Using it, wrestling with the complexity of the inner states it purported to describe, was part of the process of introspection, or, as Gurdjieff described it, “Self-Remembering.”

 Gurdjieff’s teaching and his words that have been passed down to us fall into several distinct categories.
 He carefully wrote one book, Beelzebub’s Tales to His Grandson: An Objectively Impartial Criticism of the Life of Man; and two others, Meetings with Remarkable Men, which apparently combine his own autobiographical work with a draft by his student, A.R.
 Orage, and finally Life is Real Only Then, When “I Am,” fragments of talks edited by one of his principle students, Jeanne de Salzmann.
-Then there is writing of students that Gurdjieff’ authorized, most notably P.D.
-Ouspensky's In Search of the Miraculous which received his imprimatur.
+Then there is the writing of students that Gurdjieff authorized, most notably P.D.
+Ouspensky's In Search of the Miraculous, which received his imprimatur.

 I use the word “myth” to denote the stories told about Gurdjieff’s understanding of the complexity of our human nature, driven by some overriding knowledge of the ultimate purpose of our human predicament.
 It includes the repetition of phrases or instructions to people who sought his direction as they undertook their own inner search.
-Though Gurdjieff was a real person who had real contacts with humans that were, from their reports, immensely transformative, the myths that I am talking about are for the most part second generation, embellished stories that share more with Aeneas’s journey from Troy than, and (I chose my example carefully) Krishnamurti’s talks at Ojai.
+Though Gurdjieff was a real person who had real contacts with humans that were, from their reports, immensely transformative, the myths that I am talking about are, for the most part, second-generation, embellished stories that share more with Aeneas’s journey from Troy than, and (I chose my example carefully) Krishnamurti’s talks at Ojai.
 Though I love Virgil’s poetry, I prize Jiddu Krishnamurti’s analysis.

 I was born five years before Gurdjieff died in Paris, 29 October 1949.
-I met and had several conversations with one person, Lord John Pentland, who knew Gurdjieff over a long period of time, and had been his student as well as a person he authorized to teach.
+I met and had several conversations with one person, Lord John Pentland, who knew Gurdjieff over a long period, and had been his student as well as a person he authorized to teach.
 I also knew several of Pentland’s students, most intimately a fellow Jesuit and gay man, Father Tom Charbeneau.
-I met the writer, Pamela Travers, who was Gurdjieff’s student, and I had a long association with Kathy Speeth who sat on Gurdjieff’s knee when she was a toddler.
-I worked intensively for several years with Henry Korman who claimed to be in the lineage of Fourth Way teachers, but later confessed to being a fraud.
+I met the writer, Pamela Travers, who was Gurdjieff’s student, and I had a long association with Kathy Speeth, who sat on Gurdjieff’s knee when she was a toddler.
+I worked intensively for several years with Henry Korman, who claimed to be in the lineage of Fourth Way teachers, but later confessed to being a fraud.
 Others, most importantly Claudio Naranjo, used selected phrases and stories about Gurdjieff as instructions in their own teaching.
 Though I have combined this experience with my wide reading, I state at the outset that I am not a student of the Fourth Way, nor do I claim to have done a complete study of Gurdjieff’s Teaching.

 Gurdjieff’s public portrait is complex and tightly edited by his followers.
 On top of that, each one of us does his or her own editing.
-I have tried to report as accurately as possible what I can surmise from my own reading and research as well as what I’ve been able to glean from second hand accounts.
+I have tried to report as accurately as possible what I can surmise from my own reading and research, as well as what I’ve been able to glean from second-hand accounts.
 For the purposes of argument, I have placed my narrative against an idealized version of the man I’ve pieced together.
 Naranjo did not set himself up as an heir to Gurdjieff’s teaching, but he was certainly conversant with it, and frequently pointed to Gurdjieff as a prototypical teacher of the kind of inner work he favored.
 He labeled him a “trickster” in the venerable line of teachers who use unorthodox means to help a student examine something about him or herself that they can’t see for themselves.
 Naranjo also talked about “The School.”
 It referred to the interrelated teachings and teachers whose work could be traced, using some psychic map, to the same Source.

 In the interests of being as transparent as one can be in this conversation, I spent an inordinate amount of time in my adult life exploring what I can only describe as the world of the New Age esoteric and occult.
 I never admitted to myself that it was a highly suspect endeavor, populated with the likes of Mme Helena Petrovna Blavatsky, Edgar Cayce, Charles Webster Leadbeater, or Aleister Crowley who purported to be authentic or enlightened teachers with a clear channel to “All that Is.”
 This is rocky terrain, rife with snake oil salesmen and outright frauds.
-Some of these people were more convincing than others basically because they spun better yarns, but the frauds all seem to have this in common--their stock in trade was taking advantage of vulnerable people.
-In my case it was a severe personal crisis that I didn’t even recognize.
+Some of these people were more convincing than others, basically because they spun better yarns, but the frauds all seem to have this in common--their stock in trade was taking advantage of vulnerable people.
+In my case, it was a severe personal crisis that I didn’t even recognize.
 I was looking for a way out.
-By directing my attention to my plight, seeming to dismantle it and returning life to some level of normalcy, acceptance and happiness, roped me into its intrigue.
+By directing my attention to my plight, seeming to dismantle it and returning life to some level of normalcy, acceptance, and happiness, roped me into its intrigue.

 Several friends have discouraged my investigation.
 One asserts that Naranjo is not at all as important as he was when we were part of SAT, that his influence is waning.
 Another warns that any negative comments will deter people from undertaking the difficult work of introspection.
 These cautions do not deter me.
 The influence of Gurdjieff in modern, non-religious practice is far wider than might appear at first glance, and warrants examination.
-It extends from the presentation of the Enneagram in a Catholic setting to several “Human Potential Trainings/Processes,” notably the processes directly connected to the Fischer-Hoffman Process of Psychic Therapy which Naranjo promoted and introduced to SAT.
+It extends from the presentation of the Enneagram in a Catholic setting to several “Human Potential Trainings/Processes,” notably the processes directly connected to the Fischer-Hoffman Process of Psychic Therapy, which Naranjo promoted and introduced to SAT.
 The influence extends even into the world of American Zen practice.
 One teacher whom I admired told me that when she didn’t know where to take a student in meditation instruction, she fell back on the Enneagram.

 But most importantly, “The Work '' struck a chord with me, opening up a world that I knew I had to explore.
 When I found myself caught in the trap of not being able to see my own plight clearly and was forced to admit that I’d been the fool, it was not the most comfortable of personal predicaments.
-The amount of personal capital that I’d already invested into the enterprise obscured the situation.
+The amount of personal capital that I’d already invested in the enterprise obscured the situation.
 What makes this spell of gnostic enterprise more difficult to crack is that it did begin to encroach on the entrapment and unmask self-deception, the very thing that I’d sought to free myself from in the first place.
 Though it provided some sense of relief, a half-right answer is still wrong.
 Freeing one hand provided relief, but I was still a slave.

 The logical fallacy of the Argument from Authority.